changhiskhan/seldoncloudflow/README.md

 After installation is complete, use deployment yaml files for [Rest](/deployments/model_tfserving_rest.yaml) and [GRPC](/deployments/model_tfserving_grpc.yaml).

+***Note:*** To scale Seldon deployment specify the amount of `replicas` that you need.
+This will start replicated `SeldonDeployments` accessed through the same service.
+Typically, in this case, you would also need to scale a streamlet accessing this service.

 To verify that REST deployment works correctly, run the following command:
 ````
 curl -X POST http://localhost:8003/seldon/seldon/rest-tfserving/v1/models/recommender/:predict -H "Content-Type: application/json" -d '{"signature_name":"","inputs":{"products":[[1.0],[2.0],[3.0],[4.0]],"users":[[10.0],[10.0],[10.0],[10.0]]}}'